-This hearty, sweet and smoky chipotle pineapple chili has a bit of a kick to it and has 2 secret ingredients that gives it a full-bodied more rounded and nuttier flavour.
+This hearty, sweet and smoky pineapple chipotle chili has a bit of a kick to it and has two secret ingredients that give it a full-bodied more rounded and nuttier flavor.
 Can you guess what it is?

 With chili, everyone has a preference.
 Some like it sweet, some like it meaty, some like it spicy – you get the idea.

 - Spicy & Smoky – The chipotle in adobo sauce gives this a very nice smoky flavor but also makes it VERY spicy as well.
 If you’re not a fan of spiciness, use half the amount in the recipe to maintain a bit if the spiciness and smokiness.

 - Slightly Sweet – I prefer my chili slightly sweetened.
 The pineapple lends its sweetness at just the right amount.
 If you prefer it even sweeter, you can add 1-2 tablespoons of maple syrup to it at the end after you have adjusted all the flavors (which is what I did).

 - Hearty & Not Soupy – The balance of meat the beans approximately 1:1.
 The chili has a medium thick texture – no more runny, soupy chili!